Hell in a Cell (2018): Background

-The event was held at the AT&T Center in San Antonio, Texas.
+The 10th annual Hell in a Cell event was held at the AT&T Center in San Antonio, Texas.

-Hell in a Cell was an annual professional wrestling event produced by WWE since 2009.
+Hell in a Cell was an annual professional wrestling event originally produced every October by WWE since 2009.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
+For 2018, the structure was redesigned, as it was entirely painted crimson-red and became smaller, with the wires being less pliable, making the structure stronger, yet lighter.